 Help is available for anyone who thinks they may have been the subject of sexual misconduct by others.
 Confidential support is available from Student Health and Counseling and the Office of the Chaplain.
 Whether or not someone eventually chooses to file a formal complaint, Dean Amy Perkins is available to help students sort through supportive measures that may be available such as adjustments to schedules, housing changes, or no contact orders.
 She can help students understand their options so that they can make informed choices.

-Formal student complaints should be reported to Dean Amy Perkins, Deputy Title IX Coordinator.
-Dean Perkins will then appoint the investigator(s) if the Complaint is subject to the new Title IX guidelines.
+Initial student complaints should be directed to Amy Perkins, Interim Title IX Deputy Coordinator for Students, 540-375-2597, email@example.com.
+Mrs. Perkins will then discuss reporting options with the student and will appoint the investigator(s) if the Complaint is subject to the new Title IX guidelines.

 After completion of the investigation, the matter proceeds to a hearing, comprised of trained experts within the Roanoke College community and trained experts outside of the Roanoke College community.
 The hearing officer will decide the final outcome or the determination of responsibility.
 Sanctions are determined by the School/ unit of the respondent (the person identified as engaging in the misconduct).